thedarkking01/AI-Interview-Prep/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/thedarkking01/AI-Interview-Prep/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License - see the [MIT LICENSE](https://github.com/thedarkking01/AI-Interview-Prep/blob/main/LICENSE) file for details.

 ---